solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

 ## Deploy the Function Application

-Now that you have the function app created and working locally, the next step is to publish the function app to Azure.
+Now that the function app is created and working locally, the next step is to publish the function app to Azure.

 - Right click the project, select **Publish**
 - Select **Azure**, then select **Next**